stackbit-projects/raismrashdan-7e05b/content/pages/blog/finding_a_perfect_fit.md

 ---
-title: 'Being an athlete '
+title: Being an athlete in the org
 subtitle: lorem-ipsum
 date: '2022-02-19'
 thumb_image_alt: lorem-ipsum